Team work makes the dream….

 Periodontal disease is usually pain-free (sometimes called ‘the silent disease’) and so you may be unaware of it until your Dentist or Hygienist checks for it.
 Here are some ‘red flags’ – symptoms you may notice that should raise concerns:

-At Infinity Dental Clinic, we think prevention of gum disease and tooth decay are of vital importance.
-So we will provide appropriate oral hygiene and diet advice to help maintain healthy and beautiful teeth.
+At Infinity Dental Clinic, we understand prevention of gum disease and tooth decay are of vital importance.
+We will provide appropriate oral hygiene and diet advice to help maintain healthy and beautiful teeth.

 Routine dental examinations help maintain your oral health and detect problems early.